111: Moon Zero Two

 Norm Crosby is a Borscht Belt-style comedian known especially for his malapropisms, such as drinking “decapitated” coffee and speaking from his “diagram.”
 He made regular appearances on The Ed Sullivan Show and other variety shows in the 1960s and ‘70s.

-Think he tips himself out of that? –I don’t know.
-He’s gonna have to file Chapter 13 with all those Moon drinks. –Well, you’re paying for the garnishes.
+He’s gonna have to file Chapter 13 with all those Moon drinks.

 Under the United States Bankruptcy Code, a filing for Chapter 13, Title 11 means that an individual is allowed a court-guided plan to reorganize their debts.
-While this allows for debt consolidation, a Chapter 13 filing can remain on the person’s credit report for ten years.
+While this allows for debt consolidation, a Chapter 13 filing can cause problems for the person’s credit rating for seven years.

 Hey, Florence Henderson hairdo.
 Looks like she did it with Wesson oil.